CBPFGMS/cbpfgms.github.io/README.md

 This charts shows the changes for Donors and CBPFs over the years.
 See the [chart's page](https://github.com/CBPFGMS/cbpfgms.github.io/tree/master/pbicli) for more information.

-- **GMS BI: CBPF Allocations, lollipop and parallel coordinates chart**
+- **GMS BI: Allocations by Organization Type, lollipop and parallel coordinates chart**

 Chart for the Country-based Pooled Funds (CBPF) allocations in the Business Intelligence Portal at the OCHA GMS.